 Check the course structure for your current course and the course you wish to transfer into, to see which subjects may be eligible to credit across.

->

-> You may be invited to attend an interview.
-There may be changes to your fee structure and if you have a bursary, it may also be affected; you will be given further information regarding this once your application has been received and reviewed.
+You may be invited to attend an interview.
+There may be changes to your fee structure and if you have a scholarship, it may also be affected; you will be given further information regarding this once your application has been received and reviewed.

->

-> The last day to apply for a course transfer is the last day of exams.
+The last day to apply for a course transfer is the last day of exams.
 If your application is approved, and an offer issued, you must accept the offer by Friday before O week.
 You will receive an email regarding online registration and enrolment.
 Once you have registered and enrolled, and grades have been released from your previous course, you will be sent a CoE for your new course.

 It’s not possible to change your principal course in your first trimester however see I’m in a Masters and I want to change course for information on how to change in your second trimester.